 To support a bridge, healthy teeth are required.
 The neighboring teeth must be modified before the bridge can be put in place so that it may fit over them.
 This permanent loss of enamel will change the structure of the nearby healthy teeth.

-While most patients with missing teeth are good candidates for dental implants, you must consult a dentist to determine if dental implants are right for you.
+While most patients with missing teeth are good candidates for dental implants, you must consult Dr. Roshan to determine if dental implants are right for you.
 Visit Georgetown Cosmetic Dentistry at 2440 M Street, NW, Suite 328, Washington, DC 20037, or call (202) 785-4141 to learn more about dental implants.